UIUC-iSchool-DataViz/spr2024/syllabus.md

 This course is designed to give practical advice to students on communicating data through visualization.
-This will involve a considerable amount of programming, and typically this programming will be done in Python.
+This will involve a considerable amount of programming, and typically this programming will be done in Python, and some Javascript later in the course.
 For the most part, our data will be quantitative and multi-dimensional.
 The course will aim to provide both an understanding of what data visualizations communicate and a set of tools for constructing them yourself.

-The course will follow a common pattern within each three-hour instructional session.
+The course will follow a common pattern within each single three-hour or two 1.5 hour instructional session(s).
 The first 60-90 minutes will be focused on lecture, where concepts and tools will be introduced; typically, each class will focus on one type of visualization or class of visualization.
 The remaining time will include exploration of a dataset, which may be independent or in groups, and then a wrap-up session at the end.

-Students are expected to have laptops with them, as well as access to Python installations, and will be encouraged to participate in class.
-Homework will be assigned and collected utilizing the Jupyter nbgrader extension or through other methods specified at time of submission.
+Students are expected to have laptops with them, as well as access to Python installations (we will go over how to setup the correct packages when necessary), and will be encouraged to participate in class.
+Homework will be assigned and collected through other methods specified at time of submission like Canvas and [PrairieLearn](https://us.prairielearn.com/).

 The central themes of the course are: